atmughrabi/CAPI-Precis/README.md

 ```console
 CAPI@Precis:~CAPIPrecis$ cd 00_bench/
 ```
-2. Run [Modelsim vsim] for `simulation` this step is not needed when running on real hardware, this just simulates the AFU that resides on your (CAPI supported) FPGA  :
+2. Run [ModelSim vsim] for `simulation` this step is not needed when running on real hardware, this just simulates the AFU that resides on your (CAPI supported) FPGA  :
 ```console
 CAPI@Precis:~CAPIPrecis/00_bench$ make run-vsim
 ```